 I cringe when I read cruise forums where baby boomer travelers report that their luggage was delayed or did not arrive at all.
 Why not ship your luggage, instead?

-When Alan and I sailed on Regent Seven Seas Mariner from Vancouver to Singapore, Tim Macht, President of The Luggage Club, offered us the opportunity to try his luggage shipping service.
+When Alan and I sailed on Regent Seven Seas Mariner from Vancouver to Singapore, Tim Macht, President of The Luggage Club (now Luggage Forward), offered us the opportunity to try his luggage shipping service.
 With 52 days of cruise clothes to pack, we were happy to lighten our load on the way to Vancouver.

 Here’s how it worked for us:

-Disclosure: This travel experience was provided by The Luggage Club.
+Disclosure: This travel experience was provided by The Luggage Forward.